NGSolve/ngsolve/docs/install/installwindows.rst

 Make sure that you have the following packages installed

-- You need a recent compiler, we advise Microsoft Visual Studio 2017 or newer
+- You need a recent compiler, we advise Microsoft Visual Studio 2022
 - Python 3: You can get it `here <https://www.python.org/downloads/windows/>`__ if you don't already have it.
 Make sure to download one of the "x86-64" installers.
 Also make sure to select the option "Add Python 3 to PATH"